ChetnaAgarwal/NVIDIA-NIM-Document-RAG/README.md

 streamlit run app.py
 Upon starting, the application will open in your browser, and you can interact with the document QA system.

+### Usage Instructions

+1. Embedding Documents:

+Once the application loads, click the Documents Embedding button to create vector embeddings of the documents.
+This process prepares the vector store for quick document retrieval.

+2. Ask Questions:

+Use the input box to enter a question related to the documents.
+The NVIDIA NIM model will process the query and return the answer based on relevant document content.

+3. View Relevant Content:

+Expand the Document Similarity Search section to see document chunks related to your query, giving insight into the context used to generate the answer.

+### Project Structure

+├── app.py               # Main application file
+├── .env                 # Environment variables (NVIDIA API key) ├── requirements.txt     # Required dependencies
+└── us_census/           # Directory for PDF files

+### Troubleshooting

+API Key Not Found: If the API key is not loaded, ensure the .env file is correctly set up and contains the line NVIDIA_API_KEY=<your_nvidia_api_key>.

+Dependencies Issue: If you encounter issues with dependencies, make sure the virtual environment is activated and try reinstalling using pip install -r requirements.txt.